bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 my_dog = Dog('Willie', 6)

 - Accessing Attributes
 To access the attributes of an instance, you use dot notation.
-At v we access the value of my_dog’s attribute name by writing: my_dog.name
+At v we access the value of my_dog's attribute name by writing: my_dog.name

 - Calling Methods
 After we create an instance from the class Dog, we can use dot notation to call any method defined in Dog.
-Let’s make our dog sit and roll over:
+Let's make our dog sit and roll over:

 ```python
 class Dog: